wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 </div>
 ```

 The typical use of the `extend` and `block` tags is to separate layout and content templates.
-Parent or base templates usually define broad page layout, for example, if it's a single column, or a two columns page.
-Child templates that extend the base, can only define the content of the blocks as specified by the parent.
+Parent or base templates usually define broad page layout, for example, if it's a single column or a two-column page.
+Child templates that extend the base can only define the content of the blocks as specified by the parent.

 For a comprehensive Liquid code sample that demonstrates template inheritance with `block/extend` and `include` tags, see [Create a custom page template](https://docs.microsoft.com/powerapps/maker/portals/liquid/create-custom-template).

 ## Web templates best practices

-There are certain steps you can take to improve template structure and make the web templates more manageable.
+The following steps will help you improve template structure and make the web templates more manageable:

-* Choose descriptive names for your templates.
-They will be referenced or as part of other templates.
+- Choose descriptive names for your templates because they will be referenced or included as part of other templates.

-* Break down the page layout and separate layout from content.
-These will be candidates for extendable templates.
+- Break down the page layout and separate layout from content.
+These layouts will be candidates for extendable templates.

-* Look out for repeatable and reusable fragments - these can be defined as subtemplates and utilize `include` tag.
+- Look out for repeatable and reusable fragments; these fragments can be defined as sub templates and will use the `include` tag.

-* `include` tag can help reuse not only layout but commonly used JavaScript fragments as well.
-Make your JavaScript templates "smart" by using parameters available in `include` tag.
+- Use the `include` tag to help reuse layout and commonly used JavaScript fragments.
+Make your JavaScript templates "smart" by using parameters that are available in the `include` tag.
 These fragments will be inserted inline.

-* Move larger reusable blocks of JavaScript to separate files and insert them as a reference instead.
-Client's browser will load them separately and they can be cached.
-In addition, externally loaded scripts can be minified.
-This will result in a better performance.
+- Move larger, reusable blocks of JavaScript to separate files and insert them as a reference instead.
+The client's browser will load them separately and they can be cached.
+In addition, externally loaded scripts can be minified, which will result in better performance.

-* Find the parts of the page that need to be translated for multi-lingual implementation.
-These will have to be defined as either page content or content snippets.
+- Find parts of the page that need to be translated for multilingual implementation.
+These pages need to be defined as either page content or content snippets.

-* Identify editable fragments - which parts of the web page would you like users responsible for content management, to maintain.
+- Identify editable fragments.
+Determine which parts of the webpage where you want users to be responsible for content management and maintenance.

-* When writing template be generous with the layout but avoid excessive blank lines by using hyphens in your tags, for example,
+- Be generous with the layout when you are writing a template, but avoid excessive blank lines by using hyphens in your tags, for example:

   ```xml
   {%- if username -%}